Hi, I'm Dawud!

 I am a senior in Computer Engineering at Iowa State University, specializing in digital design and computer architecture.
 My current research focuses on hardware prefetching implementations to improve memory performance.
 As part of this work, I use FireSim, a Vivado-based FPGA simulation framework, to implement, simulate, and evaluate prefetcher designs on RISC-V cores.

-Looking ahead, my goals are to complete a Master’s degree by May 2027.
+Looking ahead, my goals are to complete a Master's degree by May 2027.
 Within this time I will continue to advance research on improving memory performance.
-Beyond graduate study, I am eager to begin my career in computer hardware design, where I can expand my industry experience and contribute to innovative hardware solutions.
+Beyond graduate study, I am eager to begin my career in computer architecture and VLSI design, where I can expand my industry experience and contribute to innovative hardware solutions.

 Related Coursework: